erfanwakka/universalmutator/README.md

 Rules are implemented by python regular-expression and can be found in *sol.rules*

 # **How To USE IT**
-Download the package and go to soliditymutation directory .
+Download the package and go to solidityMutator directory in universalmutator .
 Then run the following command:
 ```javascript
 python genmutants.py ./example/example.sol solidity sol.rules
 ```